-This neighborhood outdoor entertainment venue will celebrate its 28th season in 2019.
-Enjoy concerts from your favorite performers from the past and present in the 4,300-seat outdoor amphitheater, or check out one of the many free summer festivals in the park for food, live music, and fun.
+This neighborhood outdoor entertainment venue is celebrating over 30 seasons of fine performances!
+They invite the public to enjoy "Summer's Best Music" from their favorite performers from the past and present in the 4,300-seat outdoor amphitheater and to check out one of the many free summer festivals in the park for food, live music, and fun.

 Levitt Pavilion Dayton

-The Levitt Pavilion is a brand new, outdoor music venue offering 50 FREE concerts a summer featuring local, national, and international musicians, with an emphasis on high caliber, diverse programming.
-The goal of Levitt Pavilion Dayton is to provide access to the performing arts for all and transform a neglected green space into a thriving meeting ground for the region.
+The Levitt Pavilion is a nonprofit, outdoor music venue offering 50 FREE concerts each summer featuring local, national, and international musicians, with an emphasis on high-caliber, diverse programming.
+The goal of Levitt Pavilion Dayton is to provide access to performing arts for all and transform a neglected green space into a thriving meeting ground for the region.
 Its mission is to build community through music, one free concert at a time.

 Miami Valley Community Concert Association